PREAMBLE AND SUMMARY

-This report provides information on the status and development of the nuclear power programmes in the Russian Federation, including factors related to the effective planning, decision making and implementation of the nuclear power programmes that together lead to safe and economical operations of nuclear power plants.
+This report provides information on the status and development of the nuclear power programmes in the Russian Federation, including factors related to the effective planning, decision making and implementation of the nuclear power programmes that together lead to safe and economical operations of nuclear power plants (NPPs).

 The CNPP summarizes organizational and industrial aspects of nuclear power programmes and provides information about the relevant legislative, regulatory and international framework in the Russian Federation.

-The Russian Federation has nuclear power reactors in operation and is planning expansion of existing programmes.
+The Russian Federation has dozens of nuclear power reactors in operation and is planning expansion of existing programmes.

-Nuclear power in the Russian Federation is a driver for the development of other industries.
-Currently, the country operates 36 nuclear power reactors and is steadily moving ahead with plans to expand the role of nuclear energy, including the development of new reactor technologies.
-It seeks to close the fuel cycle and fast reactors are considered a key component of this.
-The export of nuclear goods and services is one of the most important Russian policies and economic tasks.
-More than 20 Russian nuclear power reactors are confirmed or planned for export construction; today, foreign orders amounted to about US $133 billion.
+Nuclear power in the Russian Federation is a driver for the development of other industries, and nuclear electricity production accounts for 20.7% of the national electricity mix.
+Currently, the country operates 38 nuclear power reactors and is steadily moving ahead with plans to expand the role of nuclear energy, including the development of new reactor technologies, in addition to the export of nuclear services.
+It seeks to close the fuel cycle, and fast reactors are considered a key component of this strategy.

 1. COUNTRY ENERGY OVERVIEW